widelands/widelands/doc/sphinx/source/introduction.rst

    Files of type ``.lua`` are very basic text files.
 Do not use any fancy word processor (Word, OpenOffice and their like) because they produce the wrong file format.
 Make sure to use a plain text editor (like Notepad under Windows, nedit under Linux and TextEdit under Mac OS X).
-If you have programmed before, you likely already have found your favorite editor...

 Where Lua is used
 -----------------